coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

    hypotheses.
 In the first one, notice that the goal ``P 1`` is not highlighted at all after the split because it has not changed.

-    .. todo: Use this script and remove the screenshots when COQ_COLORS works for coqtop in sphinx
+    .. todo: Use this script and remove the screenshots when ROCQ_COLORS works for coqtop in sphinx
     .. rocqtop:: none